02 9412 5111

 Nirmal is the Chair of Campbell Page Ltd and a Non-Executive Director of National Accreditation Authority for Translators and Interpreters Ltd, Have a Voice Pty Ltd and Children’s Tumour Foundation of Australia.
 Prior director appointments include Non-Executive Director of Eureka Group Holdings Ltd, Ku-ring-gai Financial Services Ltd and Council of the Aging NSW Inc. He is also an Independent Member of the Audit and Risk Committee for the Property Group of the NSW Department of Planning, Industry and Environment and Chair of the Compliance and Risk Committee of Gleneagles Asset Management Ltd. Nirmal has over 35 years executive experience as Finance Director/Chief Financial Officer of both listed and unlisted companies covering operations in Australia and overseas and over 13 years board and corporate advisory services experience.
 Nirmal has a Master of Commerce (Business Management) degree from UNSW and is a Fellow of the following professional bodies: Australian Institute of Directors, Governance Institute of Australia, Chartered Accountant ANZ and CPA Australia.

 Andrew is a respected community housing figure, both nationally and internationally.
 He has delivered social, affordable and large scale urban renewal projects for more than 25 years across Australia and the United Kingdom.
 Andrew’s experience highlights the innovation and vision required to create cutting edge outcomes for projects which link Government, the private sector and the community housing sector – in order to actually deliver mixed tenure housing and place based urban renewal outcomes which create places for people to thrive.
+Andrew was elected to the CHIA NSW Board in December 2022.

 George has over 25 years' experience in finance across the private and public sectors with senior roles in finance, enterprise risk, operations, business development and corporate strategy.
 He is passionate about creating inclusive communities where both safety and opportunity are available to everyone in our society.
 As a C-level executive he has played key leadership roles in major transformation programs and created organisational cultures that support teams to achieve their very best.
 George holds a Bachelor of Economics, Master of Business Administration and is a Fellow of Chartered Accountants Australia New Zealand.